Digital marketing for small business: a practical guide

 How much does digital marketing cost?

-Digital marketing costs can start as low as $4-8 per day for testing, making it accessible for most small businesses.
-Your budget strategy should balance experimentation with sustainable growth.
+Digital marketing costs range from free (organic strategies) to $4–8 per day for paid testing, making it accessible for most small business budgets.
+Your strategy should balance experimentation with sustainable growth.

 "You don't have to break the bank to test ideas," says Charlton.
-"I have clients spending $4–8 per day to run ads on multiple platforms.
+"I have clients spending small amounts per day to run ads on multiple platforms.
 They check results and focus on what worked."

 McKeown recommends investing enough in marketing to reach your goals.
 "It's a numbers game.
-You need to get a lot of people to your site, so we recommend clients put 40% of their startup budget toward marketing."
+You need to get a lot of people to your site, so we recommend clients put a meaningful portion of their startup budget toward marketing."

 Paid digital marketing for small business